A New Fire Brigade is Born

 ![]() Photograph from Sheffield Fire Brigade - A Brief History Fire escape pitched at the front of Rockingham Street Fire Station |

 (On 20th November 1953 a letter by Mrs. E. R. Haynes of Thornton Road, Sheffield, was printed in the "Star" This letter named all the people in the photograph on the right.
 Mrs. Haynes lived at West Bar Fire Station at the time that the photograph was taken and her father Sam Vause was one of the firemen.)
 The picture opposite shows Superintendent Pound and members of Brigade with two horse drawn steam pump fire engines, 1894.
-TOP ROW: (Left to Right): Fm Haggard, Fm Vause, Fm Smith, Fm Dye SECOND ROW: Fm Hill, Fm Barrand, Fm Horne, Fm Boniface FRONT ROW: Fm Waller, Fm Ratcliffe, Fm Kenniss, Fm Brownlee, Supt.
+TOP ROW: (Left to Right): Fm Hoggard, Fm Vause, Fm Smith, Fm Dye SECOND ROW: Fm Hill, Fm Barrand, Fm Horne, Fm Boniface FRONT ROW: Fm Waller, Fm Ratcliffe, Fm Kenness, Fm Brownlee, Supt.
 Pound, Sgt.
-Crawford, Fm Pittaway, Fm Candlin, Fm Moore, Fm Veasey.
-The two turn-cocks (wearing the pillbox caps) were Mr. Fletcher and Mr. Brookes.
+Crawford, Fm Pittaway, Fm Candlin, Fm Moore.
+The two engineers (wearing the pillbox caps) were Mr. Fletcher and Mr. Brookes.

 |